johanberntsson/PunyInform/documentation/technical/techreport.md

 ### `_ParseAndPerformAction`

-`_ParseAndPerformAction` uses the global variables `buffer` and `parse`. `buffer` contains the input string, while `parse` is a list of tokens, where each token contains a pointer to the word string in `buffer` and a pointer to the dictionary word.
+`_ParseAndPerformAction` uses the global arrays `buffer` and `parse`. `buffer` contains the input string, while `parse` is a list of tokens, where each token contains a pointer to the word string in `buffer` and a pointer to the dictionary word.
 The routine returns the negative number of words when the input could be parsed successfully (so -2 if two words parsed), or true if the parser failed to parse the input, and the user needs to add new input.

 `_ParseAndPerformAction` firsts determines which verb the input uses.
 It then checks each pattern to see if it matches the input.
 This is done by calling `_ParsePattern` which takes p_pattern (the current pattern to check) and p_phase (set to 1). `_ParsePattern` returns a score that indicates how well the pattern matches the input.
 During phase 1 this match will be done silently, so no error messages are printed even if the pattern fails to match the input.